suranyami/peek-sidekiq/README.md

-# Glimpse::Sidekiq
+# Peek::Sidekiq

-Provide a glimpse into the Sidekiq calls made within your Rails application.
+Provide a peek into the Sidekiq calls made within your Rails application.

-Things this glimpse view provides:
+Things this peek view provides:

 - Processed jobs
 - Failed jobs